Plant

 are seed potatoes different from regular potatoes

-Understanding the distinctions between seed potatoes and regular potatoes may seem confusing at first, but understanding their distinctions is essential if you want a successful harvest this season.
+Understanding the distinctions between seed potatoes vs regular potatoes may seem confusing at first, but understanding their distinctions is essential if you want a successful harvest this season.

 Seed potatoes differ from regular potatoes primarily by being treated with sprout inhibitors to extend their shelf life and ensure longer shelf life, while seed potatoes do not require this treatment and come certified disease-free for greater disease prevention.

-I will discuss these differences further as well as define a true potato seed, including how you can create your own at home!
+Let’s discuss the difference between seed potatoes and regular potatoes as well as define a true potato seed, including how you can create your own at home!

 Seed potatoes differ considerably from grocery store varieties for multiple reasons, despite appearing similar.